 Students capable of signing the official withdrawal form are expected to do so.
 If the student is not capable of signing the form, the Dean of Students or Academic Dean may sign on behalf of the student.

-Students who are suspended from the College will not be allowed on campus as of the effective date of their suspension without the express, written consent from the Office of the Dean of Students or Office of the Academic Dean.
+Students who are suspended from the College will not be allowed on campus as of the effective date of their suspension without the express, written consent of the Office of the Dean of Students or Office of the Academic Dean.
 Students who are suspended will be eligible for re-enrollment at a future date and may have specific re-enrollment criteria to be met for re-enrollment to be considered.

-Students who are expelled from the College will not be allowed on campus as of the effective date of their expulsion without the express, written consent from the Office of the Dean of Students or Office of the Academic Dean.
+Students who are expelled from the College will not be allowed on campus as of the effective date of their expulsion without the express, written consent of the Office of the Dean of Students or Office of the Academic Dean.
 Students who are expelled from the College will not be readmitted.